Sunday

 - Your week is yours.
 Delete an issue, and it's gone

-Sunday is the app we wished existed.
+Sunday is the app I wished existed.
 It asks for two minutes, once a week.
 It makes something quiet and beautiful out of those two minutes.
 And then it gets out of the way.

 A few things people ask.